+The big question that I expect many of my readers to ask is, "What's the difference between the two programs?"
 TWSS was produced as a seminar to teach parents and teachers how to present the course material to students.
-TWSS remains available as a teacher training resource.
-SSS courses are still under development, but all of them will be able to be used to teach students directly with comprehensive, grade-level-appropriate material.
-SSS courses have been developed based upon years of experience with TWSS to improve both the teaching and learning processes with carefully designed lessons that almost guarantee that children will be successful.
+TWSS remains available as a teacher-training resource.
+SSS courses are still under development, but all of them can be used to teach students directly with comprehensive, grade-level-appropriate material.
+SSS courses have been developed, based upon years of experience with TWSS, to improve both the teaching and learning processes with carefully designed lessons that almost guarantee success for students.

 SSS-1B - Spring 2020